-Student access to the four required disciplines varies based on the percentage of students eligible for Free and Reduced Price Lunch (FRPL) or Title I designation of School Wide Programs (SWP), Targeted Assistance (TAP) or Non-Title I. While access to at least one arts course is comparable, students in schools with lower percentages of students eligible for Free and Reduced Price Lunch and students attending Non-Title I schools have greater access to the four required arts disciplines.
+Student access to the four required disciplines varies based on the percentage of students eligible for Free and Reduced Price Lunch (FRPL) or Title I designation of School Wide Programs (SWP), Targeted Assistance (TAP) of Non Title I schools.
+While access to at least one arts course is comparable, students in schools with lower percentages of students eligible for Free and Reduced Price Lunch and students attending Non Title I schools have greater access to the four required arts disciplines.
 Both measures are below the state data.
-The Title I measures are below the region measures.